MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/webservices/use-containments-associations.md

 ms.tgt_pltfrm: na
 ms.topic: article
 ms.prod: "dynamics-nav-2018"
-ms.assetid: 884e9de1-c83d-4c78-a6c4-ab0e18956a61
-caps.latest.revision: 17
-manager: edupont
 ---
 # Using Containments and Associations
-Containments and associations are relationships between pages in [!INCLUDE[navnow](includes/navnow_md.md)].
-OData web services in [!INCLUDE[navnowlong](includes/navnowlong_md.md)] support navigation between pages using containments and associations.
+Containments and associations are relationships between pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+OData web services support navigation between pages using containments and associations.

--   **Containments**: Some pages in [!INCLUDE[navnow](includes/navnow_md.md)] contain subpages.
+-   **Containments**: Some pages in [!INCLUDE[prodshort](../developer/includes/prodshort.md)] contain subpages.
 When you publish such a page, the subpages are automatically available in the web service as containments.

 -   **Associations**: When a field on a page has a **TableRelation** property, the specified table has a **LookupPageId** property that points to a different page.
 When you publish a page containing such a field as a web service, you must also publish the page that is pointed to by **LookupPageId** property.
 You can then link from the first page to the second page in a single URI.